John Lennon

 John Winston Ono Lennon (Note: Lennon changed his name by deed poll on 22 April 1969, adding "Ono" as a middle name.
-Although he used the name John Ono Lennon thereafter, official documents referred to him as John Winston Ono Lennon.) (born John Winston Lennon; 9 October 19408 December 1980) was an English musician and activist.
+Although he used the name John Ono Lennon thereafter, official documents referred to him as John Winston Ono Lennon.) (born John Winston Lennon; 9 October 19408 December 1980) was an English musician, songwriter and activist.
 He gained global fame as the founder, co-lead vocalist and rhythm guitarist of the Beatles.
 Lennon's songwriting partnership with Paul McCartney remains the most successful in history.

 Born in Liverpool, Lennon became involved in the skiffle craze as a teenager.
 In 1956, he formed the Quarrymen, which evolved into the Beatles in 1960.
-He initially was the group's de facto leader, a role he gradually seemed to cede to McCartney, writing and co-writing songs with increasing innovation, including "Strawberry Fields Forever", which he later cited as his finest work with the band.
-Lennon soon expanded his work into other media by participating in numerous films, including How I Won the War (1967), and authoring In His Own Write (1964) and A Spaniard in the Works (1965), both collections of nonsense writings and line drawings.
-Starting with "All You Need Is Love", his songs were adopted as anthems by the anti-war movement and the counterculture of the 1960s.
+He initially was the group's de facto leader, a role he gradually seemed to cede to McCartney.
+In the mid-1960s Lennon authored In His Own Write and A Spaniard in the Works, both collections of nonsense writings and line drawings.
+Starting with "All You Need Is Love" in 1967, his songs were adopted as anthems by the counterculture and anti-war movement.
 In 1969, he started the Plastic Ono Band with his second wife, multimedia artist Yoko Ono, held the two-week-long anti-war demonstration bed-in for peace, and left the Beatles to embark on a solo career.
-Lennon and Ono collaborated on many works, including a trilogy of avant-garde albums and several more films.
-After the Beatles disbanded, Lennon released his solo debut John Lennon/Plastic Ono Band and the international top-10 singles "Give Peace a Chance", "Instant Karma!", "Imagine", and "Happy Xmas (War Is Over)".
-Moving to New York City in 1971, his criticism of the Vietnam War resulted in a three-year deportation attempt by the Nixon administration.
-Lennon and Ono separated from 1973 to 1975, during which time he produced Harry Nilsson's album Pussy Cats.
-He also had chart-topping collaborations with Elton John ("Whatever Gets You thru the Night") and David Bowie ("Fame").
-Following a five-year hiatus, Lennon returned to music in 1980 with the Ono collaboration Double Fantasy.
-He was shot and killed by Mark David Chapman, three weeks after the album's release.
+Lennon and Ono collaborated on many works, including a trilogy of avant-garde albums and several films.
+From 1969 to 1972, he achieved four UK top-10 singles with "Give Peace a Chance", "Instant Karma!", "Imagine", and "Happy Xmas (War Is Over)".

+In 1970, Lennon released his debut solo album John Lennon/Plastic Ono Band, his first of four LPs co-produced with Phil Spector.
+Moving to New York City in 1971, Lennon's criticism of the Vietnam War resulted in a three-year deportation attempt by the Nixon administration.
+Lennon and Ono separated from 1973 to 1975, during which time he produced Harry Nilsson's album Pussy Cats and had chart-topping collaborations with Elton John ("Whatever Gets You thru the Night") and David Bowie ("Fame").
+Following a five-year hiatus from his solo career, during which he continued to write and record intermittently, Lennon returned in 1980 with the Ono collaboration Double Fantasy.
+He was shot and killed by Mark David Chapman three weeks after the album's release.